|

 The second thing is that natural cleaning products might cost more than the cleaning products you’re used to.

-That is why I prefer to make homemade cleaners if I can because they tend to cost a lot less.
+That is why, if I can, I prefer to make homemade cleaners, as they tend to cost less.

 Unfortunately, I haven’t found a homemade alternative for all my favorite cleaners, but I am working on it.